Making DEI Obsolete: When DEI is the Solution and The Problem

 So, what do leaders like Amy do?

-Well, first, there are three honest conversations they need to have.
+Well, first, there are 3 honest conversations they need to have.

-• Many CEOs are committed to DEI but need clarity on concrete ways to lead the movement that brings DEI to life across their organization.
+• Many CEOs are committed to DEI (as a theory or ideal) but need more clarity on concrete ways to lead the movement that brings DEI to life in their company.

 • In many companies, there is a lack of accountability across the organization because most people don’t have the time or budget to add another initiative to their plate.